Unity-Technologies/com.unity.netcode.gameobjects/docs/_docs/getting-started/index.md

   - my-long-topic-name
 ```

-### Licence
+### License
-Documentation on the wiki is licenced under the follwing licence
+Documentation on the wiki is licensed under the following license:
 ```
 This is free and unencumbered software released into the public domain.